GautamGupta/bb-legacy-plugins/bbpm/trunk/readme.txt

 == Changelog ==

+= 0.1-beta2 =
+* Danish translation from Daniel Juhl
+* The last read message in each thread will remain read, and all the messages before it will also be marked read.

 = 0.1-beta1 =
 * bbPM no longer thinks that messages are new to the person who sent them
 * Conversion from the deprecated Private Messaging plugin now works as planned